Viennese coffee house culture

+Drawing of card players in a Viennese coffee house, drawn by Theodor Zasche.

 The Viennese coffee house (das Wiener Kaffeehaus, as Weana Kafeehaus) is a typical institution of Vienna that played an important part in shaping Viennese culture.

-Since October 2011 the "Viennese Coffee House Culture" is listed as an "Intangible Cultural Heritage" in the Austrian inventory of the "National Agency for the Intangible Cultural Heritage", a part of UNESCO.
+Since October 2011, the "Viennese Coffee House Culture" is listed as an "Intangible Cultural Heritage" in the Austrian inventory of the "National Agency for the Intangible Cultural Heritage", a part of UNESCO.
 The Viennese coffee house is described in this inventory as a place, "where time and space are consumed, but only the coffee is found on the bill."